Nora Kirkpatrick

 Nora Kirkpatrick (born December 6, 1984) is an American actress, director, writer and musician.
+Known for her roles as Katherine on the ABC Family TV series Greek, or for her recurring role as Esther Bruegger on the ninth season of The Office, Kirkpatrick has directed and written over 20 episodes for shows such as The Coop, The Goldbergs, and Daisy Jones & The Six.

 Early life

 Kirkpatrick grew up in rural Iowa.
 She graduated from La Quinta High School.
 She graduated with a BA in theater from UCLA School of Theater, Film and Television.